Matt Berninger of The National asks fans to help educate girls in Guatemala

 Watch out for Algebra!
 I was a decent student but Algebra gave me a little trouble at first.
 I got it eventually.

 So many organizations educate students in the developing world – why choose CoEd?

 I’ve seen for myself how effective CoEd has been ever since it was founded 20 years ago.
 My cousins, Joe and Jeff Berninger, saw an opportunity to make a small difference in the world so they both quit their corporate jobs and founded this non-profit.
 They used their first grant to start a sustainable textbook program for one school outside Guatemala City.
-Thanks to CoEd and its supporters, the programs have expanded to include computer centers, reading, and scholarship programs.
+Thanks to CoEd and its supporters, the programs have expanded to include computer centers, reading, and youth development programs.
 Now, there are 256 schools in the CoEd programs.
 The programs work.
 CoEd is one of the leading NGOs in Guatemala with a variety of sustainable education initiatives.

 What would you say to someone who doubts that a single person can really make a difference?